Voucher / Headcount

 The two ways your cheap payroll plan stops being cheap at 6-10 employees

 First, the Gusto Plus multi-state forced upgrade.
 Gusto Simple is single-state only.
 Hiring one employee in a second state forces Gusto Plus at $80 + $12 per employee.
 At 6 employees that is $152.
 At 10 employees it is $200.
-Gusto Plus is double the price of Gusto Simple at the same headcount.
+Gusto Plus runs roughly 1.8 times the price of Gusto Simple at the same headcount.
 This is the single most common reason small businesses overspend on Gusto, and at 6 to 10 employees, the bill jump is more noticeable than at 1 to 3 employees.

 For both, the cheap-payroll discipline is to know what is forcing the upgrade and to decide whether the forcing feature is worth the price.
 Most of the time it is not.